linuxkit/linuxkit/README.md

 Simple build instructions: use `make` to build.
 This will build the customisation tool in `bin/`.
 Add this to your `PATH` or copy it to somewhere in your `PATH` eg `sudo cp bin/moby /usr/local/bin/`.
 Or you can use `sudo make install`.

-If you already have `go` installed you can use `go get -u github.com/docker/moby/src/cmd/moby` to install the `moby` tool, and then use `moby build linuxkit.yml` to build the example configuration.
-You can use `go get -u github.com/docker/moby/src/cmd/infrakit-instance-hyperkit` to get the hyperkit infrakit tool.
+If you already have `go` installed you can use `go get -u github.com/linuxkit/linuxkit/src/cmd/moby` to install the `moby` tool.
+You can use `go get -u github.com/linuxkit/linuxkit/src/cmd/infrakit-instance-hyperkit` to get the hyperkit infrakit tool.

 Once you have built the tool, use `moby build linuxkit.yml` to build the example configuration, and `bin/moby run linuxkit` to run locally.
 Use `halt` to terminate on the console.